Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 • comfortable handle;

-• base sole;
+• support sole;

-Stationary machines with a lower motor
+Stationary machines with bottom-mounted motors

-We summarize the advantages and disadvantages of the described type of tile cutters:
+Let us summarize the advantages and disadvantages of the described type of tile cutters:

 • compactness;

-• enlarged plate format;
+• increased slab format;

-• narrow range of cutting depth;
+• narrow cutting depth range;

-Stationary overhead machines
+Stationary machines with overhead engine

 • Console.
 The platform is movable, the console is fixed.

-• the presence of a pump;
+• presence of a pump;

-• cutting height adjustment;
+• adjustable cutting height;

 • the presence of clamps, guides and tires;

 Chinese electric tile cutter Sturm tc9822u with top motor is suitable for cutting tiles, glass, marble, granite.
 Power 1.2 kW, rotation speed 2900 rpm.
-Maximum length cut 920 mm, depth - 48 mm.
+Maximum length cutting 920 mm, depth - 48 mm.
 The cost of such a device is 17-18 thousand rubles.

 Rotational speed